HealthyGamer/CareerEvents/Tech Career Progression.md

 ## Late Career

 Many people will never get into what I've categorized as "late career", but it may be something you personally want as a goal.
 In my opinion, there are two different main branches at this level.
-The first is to continue up to corporate hierarchy into principal level and above in whatever path (or multiple paths) you choose.
-As with mid-stage, shifting around between diciplines is still possible, though in my observation people tend to stay a bit more in a single track at that point.
+The first is to continue up the corporate hierarchy into principal level and above in whatever path (or multiple paths) you choose.
+As with mid-stage, shifting around between disciplines is still possible, though in my observation people tend to stay a bit more in a single track at that point.

-The other route is that this is where things like being an independant consultant become extremely viable.
+The other route is that this is where things like being an independent consultant become extremely viable.
 You've had 5-10 years to build a professional brand that you can leverage to gain clients and charge them enough to keep you comfortable.
 This path is a bit different, however.
-Where-as something like a product manager needs to have a solid foundation in a lot of different disciplines, the consultants I've talked at this level tend to be extremely deep in only a few skills.
-If they choose to be independant they still need the skills for running a business, but these are the ones that are commited to a specific technology or type of technology, and wouldn't necessarily do well in a more general role.
+Where-as something like a product manager needs to have a solid foundation in a lot of different disciplines, the consultants I've talked to at this level tend to be extremely deep in only a few skills.
+If they choose to be independent they still need the skills for running a business, but these are the ones that are commited to a specific technology or type of technology, and wouldn't necessarily do well in a more general role.